-Principle Lecturer for Marketing
+Principle Lecturer for Management

 I always wanted to teach; my goal was to follow in my parents’ footsteps.
 I like to help other people understand things, to work together and build relationships, and a classroom is the most natural place for that to happen.